Water Chemistry Water Chemistry — Why Pool Alkalinity Gets High: 7 Common Causes Explained

 Municipal water treatment plants often maintain higher alkalinity as a corrosion control measure for pipe systems.
 This means every time you add water for evaporation replacement, you're introducing alkaline compounds.
 Well water passing through limestone formations frequently shows alkalinity levels exceeding 200 ppm.

 Safety Warning: Never attempt to lower alkalinity by adding large amounts of muriatic acid at once.
-The acid-alkalinity reaction generates carbon dioxide gas, and rapid additions can cause dangerous off-gassing.
+The acid-alkalinity reaction releases a little carbon dioxide; add acid in stages and retest, mainly to avoid overshooting and dropping pH too far.

 Seasonal and Environmental Factors